jonnonz1/nz-statute-book/acts/public/2008/climate-change-response-emissions-trading-amendment-act-2008.md

     (b) includes waste that is defined by its composition or source (for example, organic waste, electronic waste, or construction and demolition waste)
   - **year** means a calendar year ending on 31 December (3) The definition of assigned amount unit in section 4(1) is amended by omitting (or AAU).
-(4) The definition of cancel in section 4(1) is repealed and the following definition substituted:.
+(4) The definition of cancel in section 4(1) is repealed and the following definition substituted:
   - **cancel** , in relation to a unit, means the transfer of the unit to a cancellation account in the Registry with the effect specified in section 18CA(1)
 (5) The definition of carbon dioxide equivalent in section 4(1) is amended by omitting metric in each place where it appears.
 (6) The definition of carry over in section 4(1) is amended by—